Presque Isle man charged twice with murder in Castle Hill slayings

 CASTLE HILL, Maine — A Presque Isle man has been charged twice with murder in connection to the Aug.
 13 shooting deaths of two men in Castle Hill.

-The Aroostook County Grand Jury handed down indictments Friday against Bobby Nightingale, 38, charging him with two counts of murder and six other charges, five of which were related to other incident prior to the deaths.
+The Aroostook County Grand Jury handed down indictments Friday against Bobby Nightingale, 38, charging him with two counts of murder and six other charges, five of which are from unrelated incidents prior to the deaths.

 Nightingale had been in Aroostook County Jail on an unrelated weapons charge since a week after the deaths.
-He's expected to be arraigned on the new charges sometime next week in Aroostook Superior Court.
+He's expected to be arraigned on the new charges sometime next week in Aroostook Superior Court, according to Maine Public Safety Department spokesperson Steve McCausland.

 RELATED: 2 men shot, killed while inside pickup in Castle Hill

-Charges in the Aug.
-13 deaths of Allen Curtis, 25, and Roger Ellis, 51, along Route 227 in Castle Hill;
+Allen Curtis, 25, and Roger Ellis, 51, were fatally shot Aug.
+13 while inside Ellis' pickup truck along Route 227, or State Road, in Castle Hill.

+Troopers thought they were dealing with an ATV-pickup collision, upon responding, but quickly discovered that was not case, finding two men's bodies.

 RELATED: Reward offered in Castle Hill double murder case